 CONCLUSIONS

 In conclusion, this study reveals that R. intestinalis L1-82, a beneficial butyrate-producing member of the gut microbiota, uses different forms of folate produced by folate prototrophs of the human gut.
 Interestingly, the different folate forms impacted differently its growth kinetics.
-For the first time here however, it was shown how in complex community microbiota, neither the folate forms nor the two tested doses impacted the composition and metabolism upon fecal batch fermentation and provided competitive advantage for folate auxotrophic gut bacteria such as R. intestinalis.
-This observation suggests that gut microbiota produce folate to fulfil its own requirement.
-Further research is necessary to increase the range of fecal donors and to determine the possible long-term impact of folate sustained supplementation on the gut microbiota and gut health.
+In the complex community microbiota, we observed that the effects of folate forms and the doses on composition and metabolism were not uniform across all donors tested.
+While samples from some donors showed no supporting effect on Roseburia growth, others did exhibit changes.
+This variability highlights the complexity of microbial interactions in the gut ecosystem and suggests that the impact of folate on the gut microbiota may be donor dependent.
+Our observations suggest that gut microbiota produce folate primarily to fulfil its own requirement, and the effects on specific bacterial groups may vary.
+Further research with a larger range of fecal donors is necessary to fully determine the possible long-term impact of folate sustained supplementation on the gut microbiota and gut health.

 DECLATATIONS